ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 ## Create the service

-Ballerina resources can only reside inside a service.
-Therefore, first, a service needs to be created.
+Define the Ballerina service within which the resources will be defined.
 Create the service using the [Ballerina HTTP API Designer](/learn/vs-code-extension/design-the-services/http-api-designer/) in VS Code, as shown below.

 >**Tip:** Use `/covid/status` as the service path (or the context) of the service, which is attached to the listener listening on port `9000`.